 MARTA, Atlanta’s transit system, allows children with a height of 46 inches (just under 4 feet) to ride for free with a paying adult.
 There is a two-child limit — additional children require a paid fare.

-If you are a senior 65 and over, a rider with physical or mental disabilities, or a Medicare card holder, you can get a free Breeze with access to discounted rides.
-The card is valid for three years, and each trip costs $1.
-Regular fares are $2.50 per trip.
+If you are a senior 65 and over, a rider with physical or mental disabilities, or a Medicare card holder, you can get a free reduced fare Breeze card for discounted rides.
+The card is valid for three years, and each trip costs $1 (regular fares are $2.50 per trip).
 You can reapply when your card expires.

 The University Pass program offers 30-day discounted passes to college students and faculty at participating colleges.
 Students pay $68.50, and faculty pay $83.80.
 Students in K-12 are eligible for discounted passes, but each school must enroll with MARTA to provide the savings.